 The strap at the top of the boot near the cuff is another important piece of the design.
 Sometimes referred to as the power strap, it keeps that top portion nicely locked into place to help bring out the full performance potential of your boots—and at a lower weight and more comfort than adding a 5th buckle.
 Having a full compliment of buckles as well as a quality power strap also helps in really dialing in the fit, which can make accommodating varying sizes of legs and calves that much easier.

 Modern ski socks reflect the improvements made in boot liner technology.
 You no longer need a thick, heavy-duty sock, and the market is now full of trimmed-down options.
 Modern boots are better insulators and far more comfortable, which all adds up to a more enjoyable experience.
-Of course, merino wool is the standard and cotton is scarce.
-For a full list of options, see the best ski socks of 2015-2016.
+The best socks are either merino wool or synthetic, and if you can swing the added expense, the wool option is our preferred type for stink prevention and temperature regulation.
+For a full list of options, see our article on the best ski socks.

 Boots are a great place to start in assembling your ski kit.
 For one, it hopefully means you get the pair that end up fitting you best.
 It also should help guide the rest of your buying considerations.
 If you choose an advanced boot, you should pick out a correspondingly aggressive binding and ski that can help deliver the performance the boot is capable of.
 A stiff boot transfers power very efficiently as long as the binding and ski are capable of responding to those inputs.
-To help get you properly outfitted, our picks for the best all-mountain skis and ski bindings are organized in a similar fashion as boots, moving from the best beginner and intermediate options up to advanced.
+To help get you properly outfitted, our picks for the best all-mountain skis and ski bindings are organized in a similar fashion as boots, broken down by ability level and terrain.